-Union will return to the pipeline right-of-way in the Spring of 2014 to replant tree seedlings along the pipeline route and around watercourses.
-As identified in the Environmental Report the area of white pine growth will be replanted with locally sourced white pine seedlings.
+Union returned to the pipeline right-of-way on June 14, 2014 to replant 10,000 tree seedlings along the pipeline route and around watercourses.
+As identified in the Environmental Report, the area of white pine growth was replanted with locally sourced white pine seedlings.
 Larger trees screening homes and businesses along Hunter Road and Belrose Road were also planted in the fall of 2013.